mesopelagique/4dbisect/README.md

 ### The script

-The script will receive the version number and the file path, the one you provide with `--path`
+The script will receive as arguments the version number and the file path, the one you provide with `--path` option.

-In script you must return 0 if all is ok, and any other code if failed
+In script you must return `0` if all is ok, and any other code if failed.

 > Use 125 (like git bisect) to set that the version could not be tested, for instance the 4D zip is not available.